 - Highly qualified experts in your field.
 Each company is unique, but the sphere you are interested in may be larger.
 For example, it could be healthcare, fintech, or gaming.
 If you hire experts who specialize in your niche and have enough experience, you may be sure of the quality of your future app.

 - Seamless interaction.
 When developers are fluent in the language you speak and are responsible and subordinate, you get them as reliable partners.
 If you find those who are true professionals, it will ensure seamless interaction with your team and within it.

 Mobile app development team structure

-Each person in an IT project plays a crucial role to ensure the best possible performance.
-If one of the team members is missing, the product will also miss something.
+Each person in an IT project plays a crucial role in ensuring the best possible performance.
+If one of the software development team members is missing, the product will also miss something.

 A mobile development team structure typically consists of several people with specific roles and responsibilities.
 It may vary depending on the size and complexity of the project.
 As an experienced app development company, Purrweb knows the key to a perfect team structure.
 Let’s see who is who.

 Key duties: responsible for estimation.
 To complete a project on time and within your budget, you’ll need a timeline and cost estimation.
 At Purrweb, business analysts are involved in the presales process — they work with clients to understand their needs and complete the estimation based on them.

 A business analyst evaluates the whole project — this requires working closely with designers and the whole team of mobile app developers.

 Key duties: create a single system, connecting “what to do” with “what is done”.
 A system analyst creates a system based on customer needs, business specifics, design, and technical implementation.
 This person often acts as a bridge between the startuper and the development team, translating the business requirements into technical specifications.
 For example, a system analyst helps customers formulate product development terms and helps a team find suitable solutions.